PostHog/posthog.com/contents/tutorials/hogql-autocapture.md

 ![Element chain](../images/tutorials/hogql-autocapture/element-chain.mp4)

 In its default form, this data isn’t super useful.
-When we begin to use HogQL’s functions, it becomes a lot more useful.
+When we begin to use HogQL’s functions, it becomes incredibly powerful.

 ## Breaking down by first and last elements

 We can use HogQL to turn the element chain into an array with `splitByChar()`.
-From this array, we can get the element at any index, including the first.
-To do this, use the expression `arrayElement(splitByChar('.', elements_chain), 1)`.
+From this array, we can get the element at any index.
+To get the element at the first index, use the expression `arrayElement(splitByChar('.', elements_chain), 1)`.

 ![Broken down elements](../images/tutorials/hogql-autocapture/elements.png)